JoseALermaIII/clashcallerbot-reddit/_sources/getting_started/quickstart.rst.txt

 First, add the `bot's reddit metadata`_ to `praw-example.ini` and rename to `praw.ini`, then add the database's root and desired bot user credentials to `database-example.ini` and rename to `database.ini`.

-Next, change the following line in :doc:`../clashcallerbot_database`
+Next, change the following line in the :doc:`../clashcallerbot_database`

 .. literalinclude:: ../../../clashcallerbot_database.py
     :linenos: